A refinement of a result of Andrews and Newman on the sum of minimal excludants: Main Results

-\end{theorem} \begin{remark} We note that the sums on the right hand sides of the above theorem are in fact finite, because by convention we regard $p(n)$ to be zero when $n<0$.
-The comment also holds for all such `infinite-looking' partition sums in the sequel. \end{remark} The last theorem also implies, as a corollary, two elegant identities.
+The corollary above also implies the next two identities.
 The first one below arises in the second proof of the main result of Andrews and Newman on $\sigma\text{mex}(n)$ \cite[p.
-251]{geaMinexcl2019} and the second is an analogous identity for $\bar{\sigma}\text{mex}(n)$. \begin{corollary} If $n$ is a positive integer, then we have
+251]{geaMinexcl2019} and the second is an analogous identity for $\bar{\sigma}\text{mex}(n)$. \begin{corollary} If $n$ is a positive integer, then

+\end{corollary} In the same spirit, we also define parity based sums involving $k^{th}$ powers of minimal excludants. \begin{definition} For positive integers $k$ and $n$, we define